 - 1. Exclusion and routes of entry. - 2.
-Risk assessment; Damage thresholds Forecasting; - 3.
+Risk assessment; Damage thresholds Forecasting. - 3.
 Genetically modified organisms: pest control property and concerned issues. - 4.
 Integrated vector management.
 The integrated control/ IPM; Constraints towards IPM adoption. - 5.
 Eradication versus management concept. - 6.
-Increasing agroecosystem resistance Legislation for Pesticide use; Effects of regulation;
+Increasing agroecosystem resistance Legislation for Pesticide use; Effects of regulation.

 - 1. Van Emden, H.F. and M.W.
 Service.
 (2004) Pest and Vector Control.
 Cambridge University Press. - 2.
 Cameron, M. & Lorenz, L. (2013) Biological and Environmental Control of Disease Vectors.
 CABI, UK - 3.
 Chaterjee, K.D.
-(1981) Parasitology : Protozoology and Helminththology : Introduction to Clinical Medicine.(12th .Edition) Chaterjee Medical Publishers - 4.
+(1981) Parasitology: Protozoology and Helminththology: Introduction to Clinical Medicine.(12th .Edition) Chaterjee Medical Publishers - 4.
 Mullen, G. and Durden L. (2009).
 Medical and veterinary entomology, Academic press, London. - 5.
 Kochchar, S.K.
 (2009).
 A Text Book of Parasitology.
 Wisdom Press

+SEMESTER-V

+Course Name: Biotechniques Course Code: BSCHZOOC501

+Course Type: Core (Theory & Practical) Course Details: CC-11 L-T-P: 4-0-4 CA Marks E SE Marks Credit: 6 Full Marks: Practical Theoretical Practical Theoretical

-Course Name BIOTECHNIQUES Course Code BSCHZOOC501 Course Type CORE z .
-CC-11 Theory : 10 marks CA (Continuous Assessment) Practical : 30 marks Course Details Theory : 40 marks ESE (End Semester Practical : 20 marks Examination) Credits Theory 6 + Practical 2 = Total 6 credits About the course : This is the only laboratory course taught independently of lecture courses.
+This is the only laboratory course taught independently of lecture courses.
 It has full hands on approach to expose the students to modern techniques and methodologies.
-The diverse techniques from microscopy to spectroscopy, calorimetry, chromatography ELISA, • ue culture to cloning etc. are included to make the student well versed with these protocols and methods.
-Learning outcomes Upon successful completion of this course, students should be able to: Understand the purpose of the technique, its proper use and possible modifications/ improvement.
-Learn the theoretical basis of technique, its principle of working and its correct application.
-Learn the construction Learn the accuracy of the a Learn the accuracy of technique.
-Learn the maintenar Understand the tech derstand the technique of cell and tissue culture.
-Learn the preparation of solution of given percentage and molarity.
-Understand the process process of preparation of buffer.
-Learn the techniques of separation of amino acids, prot of amino acids, proteins and nucleic acids.
+The diverse techniques from microscopy to spectroscopy, calorimetry, chromatography ELISA, tissue culture to cloning etc. are included to make the student well versed with these protocols and methods.

+Upon successful completion of this course, students should be able to:

+- > Understand the purpose of the technique, its proper use and possible modifications/improvement. - > Learn the theoretical basis of technique, its principle of working and its correct application. - > Learn the construction repair and adjustment of any equipment required for a technique. - > Learn the accuracy of technique. - > Learn the maintenance laboratory equipments / tools, safety hazards and precautions. - Understand the technique of cell and tissue culture.
+Learn the preparation of solution of given percentage and molarity. - Understand the process of preparation of buffer.
+Learn the techniques of separation of amino acids, proteins and nucleic acids.

-UNIT I : Microscopy
+UNIT I : Microscopy (13 Lectures)